Fairness Definitions in Language Models Explained: Fairness definitions for encoder-only language models

-Similarity-based metrics refer to biases that arise from the way different words or phrases are clustered or related in the embedding space.
-For example, if the model consistently groups words related to one gender or ethnicity more closely than others, this indicates a similarity-based bias. \textit{In this context, bias is defined as the differences in the associations between certain groups of words that reflect social stereotypes and prejudices.
-A LM is considered to satisfy this metric if there are no differences between the sets of target words in terms of their relative similarity to the sets of attribute words, indicating that the model's embedding space does not privilege one social group over another.} We illustrate an example of similarity-based bias in LM in Figure \ref{fig:similarity-based}.
-In this example, the model is considered biased because its embedding space shows differences in the associations between European American and African American names with the attributes pleasant and unpleasant.
+Similarity-based disparity in encoder-only LMs refers to biases that arise from the way different words or phrases are clustered or related in the embedding space.
+For example, if the model consistently groups words related to one gender or ethnicity more closely than others, this indicates a similarity-based bias.
+In this context, bias is defined as the differences in the associations between certain groups of words that reflect social stereotypes and prejudices.
+An encoder-only LM is considered fair under this metric if the sets of target words exhibit no significant differences in their relative similarity to sets of attribute words, indicating that the model's embedding space does not systematically favor one social group over another.
+We illustrate an example of similarity-based bias in an encoder-only LM in Figure \ref{fig:similarity-based}.
+In this example, the model is considered biased because its embedding space shows differences in similarity scores of the associations between European American and African American names with the attributes pleasant and unpleasant.
+Furthermore, evaluation of this bias through similarity-based metrics are particularly well-suited in encoder-only LMs, as they are pre-trained using the Mask Language Modeling (MLM) objective and allow the representations to process in both left and right bidirectionally~\cite{devlin2018bert}.
+This results in stable and context-rich embeddings that can be analyzed to determine the similarity-based bias between the embeddings of the model.

-The experimental evaluation of similarity-based metrics is summarized in Table \ref{table:sbm_experimental_result}.
-In this table, we report the overall magnitude of bias in the BERT model~\cite{devlin2018bert} with the effect size ($d$).
-All the tests are derived from Caliskan et al.~\cite{caliskan2017semantics}.
+The evaluation of similarity-based bias can be performed using metrics, such as Word Embeddings Association Test (WEAT)~\cite{caliskan2017semantics}, Sentence Embedding Association Test (SEAT)~\cite{may2019measuring}, and Contextualized Embedding Association Test (CEAT)~\cite{guo2021detecting}.
+These similarity-based metrics are described as follows:

 \begin{itemize}